Bulgaria is one of the European countries that has been attracting many expats in recent years, and there are many reasons why.

 Being the largest city and seaside resort on the Bulgarian Black Sea Coast, Varna hosts thousands of tourists every year.

-This charming city is home to many expats, from students studying in the prestigious Medical University to retirees seeking the comfort of a beautiful and fulfilling city by the sea.
+This charming city is home to many expats, from students studying at the prestigious Medical University to retirees seeking the comfort of a beautiful and fulfilling city by the sea.

 The downside is that Varna is one of the more expensive cities in the country, however, it is still a lot cheaper than other European destinations.